Jo Han-chul: Other activity

 He served as an instructor in applied acting classes at the Department of Theatre and Film at Dankook University.
 He was also an acting teacher and previously worked as an instructor at SM Entertainment.

 Personal life

-In 2015, Jo revealed he and his wife were celebrating their 15th wedding anniversary and they have a son in his first year of middle school and a daughter in the fifth grade of elementary school.
-Jo's wife, one year his junior, had lived in the same neighborhood in their childhood.
-They reunited at age twenty-eight and married after three months of dating.
-Jo noted that their frequent encounters brought him comfort, which influenced his decision to marry.
-While Jo pursued his acting career, his wife, Kang Ki-jeong, transitioned from a fashion designer to a creator of stage costumes for various performances, including theater and musicals.
-She is actively involved in Daehangno's theater scene.
+In 2015, Jo announced that he and his wife were celebrating their 15th wedding anniversary.
+At the time of the announcement, the couple has two children: a son, who was in his first year of middle school and a daughter, then in the fifth grade of elementary school.
+Jo's wife, Kang Ki-jeong, is one year his junior and was a childhood acquaintance from the same neighborhood.
+The two reunited at age 28 and married after a three month courtship.
+Jo has stated that their frequent interactions provided a sense of comfort that influenced his decision to marry.
+While Jo focused on his acting career, Kang transitioned from fashion design to the creation of stage costumes for theatrical and musical productions.
+She remains an active figure in the Daehangno theater district.